-In Fall, 2009, Darton College will have on-campus residential living.
+Beginning Fall, 2009 Darton College has on-campus residential living.
 Please see the Darton website for further details.
 The Vice President for Student Affairs maintains a listing of private housing that is also available to students.

 J. STUDENT CONDUCT

 Students of Darton College are expected to be mature and responsible citizens at all times and in all places.
 Conduct regulations are discussed in detail in the Student Handbook.